 Get peace of mind with travel insurance and coverage.

-Amex has recently announced a series of upcoming benefits changes to the The Platinum Card® from American Express.
-While specific details are still to be announced, you can expect the following tweaks to take effect starting on January 1, 2020:
+Amex recently made a series of benefits changes to the The Platinum Card® from American Express.
+You can expect the following tweaks as of January 1, 2020:

 - The addition of trip cancellation coverage

 - The addition of trip delay reimbursement

 - The extended warranty period will be reduced to one year from two years

 - The purchase protection coverage period will be reduced to 90 days from 120

 However, you have to meet certain criteria to activate the travel insurance.